pchiorean/Indentz/docs/README.md

 Resizes the current page to its margins.

 #### **`PageSizeFromSelection`** <small>⇧F3</small>
-Resizes the page to the selected items (similar to **Artboards ‣ Fit to Selected Art** in Illustrator).
+Resizes the page to the selected objects (similar to **Artboards ‣ Fit to Selected Art** in Illustrator).

 #### **`PageMarginsFromSelection`** <small>⌥F3</small>
-Sets the page margins to the selected items.
+Sets the page margins to the selected objects.

 #### **`GuidesAdd`**
-If any page items are selected, it adds spread guides around them.
+If any page objects are selected, it adds spread guides around them.

 If nothing is selected, it adds guides on page edges and inner centers (that is, the page without margins); a second run deletes them.